dbckr/gigachat/Readme.md

+All the usual features you would expect in a twitch chat app: channel tabs, all the emotes (twitch/ffz/bttv/7tv/animated/zero-width/etc), emote selector, etc...

+Also DGG support.

+Will add Youtube support if they ever make their live stream chat API more accessible...

 # Features

-All the usual basic features you would expect in a twitch chat app: channel tabs, all the emotes (twitch/ffz/bttv/7tv/animated/zero-width/etc), emote selector, etc...

-# Tips

 - Emote/User selector:
   - Displays options automatically as you type.
-Type @ and a few characters in a username to get user name selector instead of emote selector.
+Start a word with @ to get user name selector instead of emote selector.
   - ALT ←/→	to choose a emote/user and ALT ↓ to select (working on an option to use TAB & ENTER like DGG chat, having some problems with the UI framework)
-- Can right click a message to get option to copy it to clipboard, or left click on it to directly copy it.
+- Right click a chat message to get option to copy it to clipboard, or left click on it to directly copy it.
 Must click on a section of plain text, not an emote or link.
+- Can click a username to highlight their messages and get a popup with their most recent few messages.

 # Todo